-We are Janita, Josh, Ursula, and Ida a growing family in beautiful rural Ontario.
+We are Janita, Josh, Ursula, and Ida, a growing family in beautiful rural Ontario.
 We live in a small village on a residential property that is adjacent to Janita's parents farm.
-We have many projects going on this spring and summer as we slowly build up our little homestead.
+We will have many projects going on next spring and summer as we slowly build up our little homestead.

 We are open minded and curious people with many interests.
-We are always striving to live more in harmony with natural ecological processes, though we recognize that this is difficult in our present capitalist economic and social situation.
+We are always striving to live more in harmony with natural ecological processes, and we are interested in sustainable and regenerative agriculture, permaculture, forestry, rotational grazing etc. We manage a very small patch of land right now (approx 1 acre), but we are planning to expand our operations and raise more food each year.
 We are always thinking about how to build community and to live as much as possible in harmony with the land.
-While we believe it is important to be open-hearted, it is also important to be critical - we are living in dangerous times and there is a lot of work to do.
+Climate change and other ecological crises loom large in our minds, and we are doing the work of preparing to be resilient and adaptive in facing the challenging times ahead.

 Josh is a doctoral student at nearby Queen's University in the field of Cultural Studies.
 His research interests include the philosophy of ecology, and Mahayana Buddhism.
 He has worked in many different jobs, including running a tree-service, and working as a gold-prospector in the Yukon Territory.